More

 Make Your Response Client Specific

-Resist the temptation to take the short cut of editing old emails or copy-pasting content to send out to customers.
+Resist the temptation to take the shortcut of editing old emails or copy-pasting content to send out to customers.
 When writing a quotation email, personalize the content for the specific client.
 Use the opportunity to demonstrate your expertise in your field or an understanding of the client’s business or industry.
-Consider all alternatives and options that can help the customer achieve their objectives as captured in their request for quotation and demonstrate your knowledge by recommending solutions or options not captured in the original request.
+Consider all alternatives and options that can help the customer achieve their objectives as captured in their request for quotation, and demonstrate your knowledge by recommending solutions or options not captured in the original request.

 By taking this consultative approach and demonstrating your understanding of the customer’s needs and business, you set yourself apart from your competitors.